Supernovatux/baremetal-arm/README.md

 This repository contains a tutorial ebook concerning programming a bare-metal ARM system.
 More specifically it deals with a ARMv7A version of the ARM Versatile Express platform, emulated on a regular PC through QEMU.
 You can explore the repository, or read things in order.

+This fork fixes some issues with the original doc and updates it for the latest uboot version.

 ## Table of Contents

-An up-to-date PDF version is [also available](http://umanovskis.se/files/arm-baremetal-ebook.pdf).

 The following chapters can be thought of as the first edition of the ebook, providing a complete path from getting started to a working program that uses hardware features.